jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 ### 3A Power to amend Schedule 4
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, amend Schedule 4— (a) to add the name or description of—
-    (i) any body, office (except an Office of Parliament), or officer established by or under an Act; or (ii) any trust that is created by the Crown by deed of trust or in respect of which the Crown has appointed, or has the power to appoint, a majority of the trustees:
+    (i) any body, office (except an Office of Parliament or a parliamentary agency), or officer established by or under an Act; or
+    (ii) any trust that is created by the Crown by deed of trust or in respect of which the Crown has appointed, or has the power to appoint, a majority of the trustees:
   (b) to apply to an organisation any provision of the Crown Entities Act 2004 that appears in Schedule 4 (other than section 165 of that Act):
   (c) to disapply to an organisation any provision of the Crown Entities Act 2004 that appears in Schedule 4: